SkylineCommunications/dataminer-docs/connector-help/connector_help/MX1 Scheduler.md

 ## Notes

-Specific information about every request or response is displayed on the API Help page of the driver.To create or update a task, specific guidelines for the request body must be followed.
+Specific information about every request or response is displayed on the API Help page of the driver.
+To create or update a task, specific guidelines for the request body must be followed.
 Below, you can find these guidelines, as well as two examples (in JSON and XML).

 ### Guidelines